ipbl-oit-siit/portal/setup/python+vscode.md

 ### :o:Checkpoint(Run python code with VSCode)
 - Please confirm how to execute the sample Python code with VSCode.
-  - Open the "hello_python.py" file with Double Click in [ipbl24] folder of the explorer menu.<br>
+  - Open the "hello_python.py" file with Double Click in [source] folder of the explorer menu.<br>
     <image src="../image/vs_sample1.png" width="100%" height="100%">
   - Open the terminal window if it has not appeared.<br>
     <br>